alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 This role applies within a space.

-A space manager can grant user roles within a space and change space properties using the command line.
-A space manager cannot deploy, run or manage apps or services.
+A space manager grants user roles within a space and can change space properties using the command line.
+A space manager cannot deploy, run, or manage apps or services.

-For example, a team member needs to change apps in both the testing and production spaces.
+For example, a team member needs to change apps in both the testing and production spaces, and manage users in the testing space.
 The org manager grants this team member the space manager role in the testing space, and the space developer role in both the testing and production spaces.
 That team member can add users to testing but not to production (as a space manager), and can change apps in both spaces (as a space developer).

 ### Space auditor

 This role applies within a space.

 Space auditors can view apps, users and resources used within a space using the command line, but cannot edit them.
-This role is useful for viewing app data without modifying it, for example, monitoring time-series metrics data.
+This role is useful for viewing app data without modifying it.

 ## Manage orgs, spaces and user roles